bluecoursecommunitychurch/bluecoursecommunitychurch.github.io/about.md

 recognize that the church is healthy and growing when every part of His church body does its own special work.
 We strive to equip and resource all members of the body to discover and use their gifts in love and service.

-### ...WE ARE ‘FAMILY FOCUSED’
+### ...we are family-focused.

-Blue Course Community recognizes the significance of God’s family in His design for relational commitment and personal development.
+Blue Course Community Church recognizes the significance of God’s family in His design for relational commitment and personal development.
 We seek to be a family-centric community that integrates all individuals throughout our local church body.
 We are committed to investing in strong, vibrant, gospel-focused ministries for children, youth, and adults.
 Specifically for our families, we seek to equip and support parents in raising their children, and to provide appropriate opportunities to integrate spiritual development, service, and outreach.

-### ...WE HAVE A ‘MISSION OF OUTREACH’
+### ...we have a mission of outreach.

-Blue Course Community embraces Christ’s mission for the transformational renewal of lives through the Gospel.
+Blue Course Community Church embraces Christ’s mission for the transformational renewal of lives through the Gospel.
 We are committed to intentional outreach, and this mission permeates all our ministries.
 We encourage individuals to reach out to others within their sphere of influence.
 As a congregation, we emphasize three main outreach efforts.
 First, we specifically seek to serve, love, and reach our neighbors, and the families who live close to our facility.
 Second, recognizing our